slok/algs4-mvn-repo/README.md

 **These libraries aren't mine, this is only a maven repository.
 The copyright of this code belongs to the original authors not me**

-Maven repository for algorithms and data structures coursera course
+Maven repository for algorithms and data structures Coursera course

 To add the libs to your project.
 Add this repository to ``<repositories>`` block: